 - Testing requirements

 - 403(b) "advantage"

 - No ADP test

 - No top-heavy test

-Plan design considerations - As noted earlier, 403(b) offers an advantage for HCEs since no test is applicable to salary deferrals.
-Top-heavy test doesn't apply.
+Plan design considerations - A 403(b) offers an advantage in that HCEs may defer maximum each year (without fear of refunds for deferrals).
+Topheavy test doesn't apply.
 (Consider the definition of key employees.)